 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 A few weeks ago, we talked about 3 essential cleaning product swaps.
-Today, I’d like to follow up and share my favorite non-toxic cleaning products and brands.
-Below, you’ll find a list of the brands/products that I turn to over and over again.
+Today, I’d like to follow up and share my favorite non-toxic cleaning brands (and products).
+Below, you’ll find a list of the brands that I turn to over and over again.
 These brands are transparent about their ingredients, which enables me to make informed choices about the products I bring into my home.

 First, let’s recap a few of the important points we talked about in the cleaning swaps chat…